jukkak05/social-sharing/readme.txt

 == Changelog ==

+= 1.4.2 =

+Fixed javascript error when page doesn't use sharing buttons.

+= 1.4.1 =

+Improved styling support for themes that don't have the recommended accessibility class.

 = 1.4 =

 Removed other LinkedIn parameters than url as they seem to be ignored by LinkedIn.